ChrisK-0/imeline_ajalugu-wordpress/README.md

 ### Setup for adding accordions with AJAX

 Made a button for front page that is supposed to add accordions, unfinished.

+## Day 38

+### Added accordions can't be clicked, adds in a random order

+When initially displayed, the order of the accordions seems to be accordingly to how they are displayed in the custom post type taxonomy table.
+When added with ajax, the order of accordions is taken from the custom post type table.